 The 27-time Emmy® Award-winning Jane Mitchell is an accomplished broadcast journalist who is active in her community and supports many charitable causes including ALS (Lou Gehrig’s Disease.)
 Her passion for storytelling stems from growing up in a Navy family, traveling the world and being encouraged by her mother, who was a teacher, to write about her experiences.

-From 1997-2011 Jane produced and anchored One on One with Jane Mitchell, a television show giving viewers an in-depth look at San Diego’s top sports figures from young stars to veterans and Hall-of-Famers.
-She was never a big sports fan, but fell in love with baseball at her first spring training in 1997.
-She brought her newfound appreciation for baseball and football to the show, but more than that, peeled back the layers of a player’s often rough and tough game-day façade to reveal the many layers of struggle, success, triumph and tragedy, humor and humility that make them who they are on and off the field.
+From 1997-2011, Jane produced and anchored One on One with Jane Mitchell, a television show giving viewers an in-depth look at San Diego’s top sports figures from young stars to veterans and Hall-of-Famers.
+She was never a big sports fan, but fell in love with baseball at her first spring training experience in 1997.
+She brought her newfound appreciation for baseball and football to the show, but more than that, peeled back the layers of a player’s often rough and tough game-day facade to reveal the many layers of struggle, success, triumph and tragedy, humor and humility that make them who they are on and off the field.
 Their vulnerabilities and strengths are revealed in a way that is appreciated by the players and welcomed by new fans and die-hard fans alike.

-She ventured into a new career dimension by writing and releasing the book One on One – My Journey with Hall of Famers, Fan Favorites and Rising Stars.
+In 2010, she ventured into a new career dimension by writing and releasing the book One on One – My Journey with Hall of Famers, Fan Favorites and Rising Stars.
 She has won many awards for her television work, but calls the television show, and writing the book about it, rewarding and a labor of love.